rpominov/kefir-jquery/README.md

 # Initialisation

-Before you'll be able to use this plugin, you must call `kefirJQuery.init` method, which will add methods to your `jQuery.fn` object.
+Before you'll be able to use this plugin, you must call `KefirJQuery.init` method, which will add methods to your `jQuery.fn` object.

 ```js